reshmabidikar/slate/source/includes/_subscription.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
+In addition, a `Location` header is returned which contains the URL to retrieve the subscription blocking states for the account.

 ## Custom Fields